Pseudozoid/payroll-automation-system/README.md

  - Edit Branding in Settings, then regenerate a PDF to see the change.
  - Try sending one slip to yourself (individual send) and then perform a bulk send.
  - Check the History page for send status and retry failures from the dashboard.

+## Samples & testing data
+- `sample-payroll.csv` is included for providing the expected payroll format and for quick manual testing.
+Use the Upload page to preview and import it.

 ## Prerequisites
 - Node.js 18+ and npm / pnpm